How Exoskeletons are Changing Robotics in Construction

 Even if half of all overexertion and strain injuries could be mitigated through wearable technology, it would be a huge improvement.
 Reducing the impact of the daily jobs of workers could create a more healthy, vibrant, and resilient workforce.

 There are so many different kinds of exoskeletons being used today.

 Power Gloves are used to aid in the grasping and holding of materials and tools.
 These machines help to strengthen grip and improve the dexterity of its wearer.

 Back Support exoskeletons are vital for lifting, bending, and reaching.
-Back strain and injury is one of the most common areas for strain and injury.
+Back strain and injury are some of the most common areas for strain and injury.
 Supporting back health inadvertently supports healthy arms, neck, and leg muscles.
-These machines help to ensure proper posture and reduce back pressure while performing tasks.
+These machines help to ensure proper posture and reduce backpressure while performing tasks.

-Finally, there is the full body exoskeleton.
-Lifting, moving objects, carrying tools around site, and performing other tasks can be facilitated with this form of exoskeleton.
+Finally, there is the full-body exoskeleton.
+Lifting, moving objects, carrying tools around site, and performing other tasks can be facilitated with this form of an exoskeleton.

 Aside from these examples, there are also other kinds of exoskeleton-like machines that are used on site.
 Arms that act as a support system for tools are another example of how these groundbreaking inventions can assist contractors every day, no matter their job.